TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 **4 --> Multi-AZ Deployments => Data Redundancy => High Availability**
 --> DynamoDB automatically replicates data across AZs.
 This means we're resilient to zonal failures.

 > This is very use-case specific.
-Had we been dealing with production systems, that need really high availability across Regions, (I'll consider a situation wherein my user-base is geographically dispersed / its critcial )
+Had we been dealing with production systems, that need really high availability across Regions, I'd suggest gping in for DynamoDB global tables when you'd be in a scenario like:-
+> i.
+Its a geographically distributed database, and you'd want the data to be positioned near your users
+> ii. it's a mission critical application, and needs to be available even in the event of a regional outage.
+> iii.
+There're some regulatory compliance commitments, due to which data should not leave a region

 </br>